You do not need to be wealthy to own a finely crafted, highly reliable timepiece that will last for decades!

 So, in such a case, you are only paying for a brand name, and for the company’s expensive magazine and billboard campaigns.

-Of course, not all luxury brands do this, but you would be surprised by how many do.
+Of course, not all luxury watch brands do this, but you would be surprised by how many do.
 My only complaint with Seiko, in all honesty, is that their designs do not always strike me as the most cutting-edge.

 If you enjoy a conservative or classic look, Seiko is a beautiful choice.
 But for more adventurous sorts like me, the company’s line-up sometimes disappoints.